diogok/todo/README.md

 Simplest possible TODO list management tool.

+## Geral

+todo is a simple tool for managing simple todo lists.
+It works registering you todo items, listing it, marking itens done and synchronizing it with diferents machine and the cloud.

+You can use the standalone command-line (CLI) version (see below), the web version an soon mobile versions of it.
+To be able to sync your machines you must register on [online todo list](http://todoist.iriscouch.com/todo_master/_design/site/index.html) and them you are ready to go.

+Built with CouchDB, zepto.js and Lua.

+## Web

+To access the web version of your [online todo list](http://todoist.iriscouch.com/todo_master/_design/site/index.html), there you can either register or login.

+Once you register you have you database created and web app replicated, and will be able to sync different machines.

+On login you will be redirected to your specific databse.

+## Desktop (CLI)

-## Dependencies
+### Dependencies

-todo uses local couchdb as storage, how to install:
+todo uses local couchdb as storage, and curl to comunicate with it, how to install:

-    $ sudo aptitude install couchdb
+    $ sudo aptitude install couchdb curl

-## Installing
+### Installing

 Download [todo](http://github.com/diogok/todo/raw/master/todo.lua), put it in your path and add executable permission: